Date February 2019

 - Department stores finished the 2018 holiday season with a 1.3 percent decline over last year; however, online sales growth was very positive at 10.2 percent

 Approximate net recovery on cost

-As they continue to fight specialty and online retailers for every consumer dollar, the department stores sector is expected to continue to contract over the next five years, albeit at a slower rate than the past five years (-5.0 percent).
-As per capita disposable income increases more rapidly through 2022, revenue declines are forecasted at an annualized rate of 2.6 percent, totaling $137.0 billion.
-Lenders with mall-based department stores in their portfolios should continue to conduct regular appraisals in order to understand changes to net recovery values as they occur.
+While continuing to compete for every consumer dollar, the department stores sector is expected to contract 1.3 percent over the next five years, albeit at a slower rate than the past five years, during which it declined 4.3 percent.
+As per capita disposable income increases through 2023, revenue declines are forecasted to slow based on data from IBISWorld.
+As the sector continues to right-size, lenders with department stores in their portfolios, particularly those that are mall-based, should continue to conduct regular appraisals in order to understand changes to net recovery values as they occur.